 Don’t let mold affect your cannabis yield!

-Mold can decrease a cannabis plant's yield and even kill the entire plant.
+Mold can decrease a cannabis plant’s yield and even kill the entire plant.
 It’s always a good idea to take care of mold on your plants and in your grow room as soon as you identify it.
-My Pure Environment has been removing mold from homes and businesses in the Fresno area for 20 years.
+My Pure Environment has experience removing mold from homes and businesses in the San Francisco Bay area and surrounding communities.
 We can help you get rid of mold in your grow room.
 We offer free online consultations and virtual inspections.
 Contact us today to find out more about how we can help.